-- Transactional Services – Book appointments, order repeat medication or update your personal details if you change address or phone number.
+- Transactional Services – Book appointments, order repeat medication, view or share your COVID-19 vaccination status or update your personal details if you change address or phone number.
 We strongly recommend that all patients with on-line access use this service for their convenience.
-Print Application Form A.

 What do we mean when we refer to ‘coded’ record?

 `Coded form‘ means that you can see the standard codes (in words not in coded numbers) added to your record to identify things such as diagnoses, conditions, symptoms, test results, treatments, demographic information about you and administration flags that help us manage your healthcare.
 You won't see any of the free-text added by the clinician during a consultation but you will see any comments the doctor adds to your test results to help you or our receptionists interpret the detailed statistical results.

 There are now several platforms available to patients for using the online services.
 The NHS app is a new service provided by the NHS which allows users to register to use the online services without coming in to the surgery to register.
 More information about the NHS app can be found here.